Amp Price Tops $0.0033 on Top Exchanges (AMP)

-Amp (AMP) traded 2.1% lower against the U.S. dollar during the one day period ending at 17:00 PM Eastern on May 4th.
-One Amp token can now be bought for approximately $0.0033 or 0.00000011 BTC on major exchanges.
-Over the last week, Amp has traded 8.1% lower against the U.S. dollar.
-Amp has a market capitalization of $119.51 million and $4.24 million worth of Amp was traded on exchanges in the last 24 hours.
+Amp (AMP) traded 0.2% higher against the US dollar during the one day period ending at 20:00 PM Eastern on May 5th.
+Amp has a total market capitalization of $120.85 million and approximately $4.19 million worth of Amp was traded on exchanges in the last 24 hours.
+One Amp token can now be purchased for $0.0033 or 0.00000011 BTC on popular cryptocurrency exchanges.
+During the last week, Amp has traded down 5% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.